Pumpkin Butter

 Pumpkin butter in a glass jar.

-We love pumpkin butter!
+We absolutely love pumpkin butter.
 It’s a super versatile spread that perfectly captures the essence of fall.

-Every year we impatiently wait for Pumpkin Butter to arrive on the shelf at our local Trader Joe’s.
-But this year, we became a little too impatient and decided to just make it ourselves.
+Every year, we impatiently wait for pumpkin butter to arrive on the shelf at our local Trader Joe’s.
+But a while back, we became a little too impatient and decided to try our hand at making homemade pumpkin butter.

 And wow!
 Total game changer!
-Not only is it super easy to make and available whenever we want it, but it really does taste better than the store-bought stuff, too!
+Not only is pumpkin butter super easy to make, but it really does taste better than store-bought.
+Plus, now we can have pumpkin butter whenever we want!

 Ingredients for homemade pumpkin butter